Nilphym/Tweeter-sentiment-analysis/README.md

 # Tweeter-sentiment-analysis
 A GUI application which lets you analyse Tweets of chosen user.
-Working with Twitter API.
+App works with Twitter API and uses strategy design pattern.
 Program has been written in Python 3, using Tkinter, Tweepy, Sklearn, Textblob and nltk libraries.

 ## Table of content